Are You Exposing Your Children to the Cycle of Addiction?

 You may qualify for free drug detox if you have Medicare, Medicaid, or a health insurance plan purchased at HealthCare.gov.
 Your health insurer may also cover some or all costs associated with drug detox.
 Use our detox directory to find local detox centers in your city and state, and to explore your treatment options.

-If you need help finding a detox center, or want to learn more about available treatments for your addiction type, call our 24/7 confidential helpline at 800-483-2193.
+If you need help finding a detox center, or want to learn more about available treatments for your addiction type, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our caring drug abuse counselors will answer all your questions, and connect you with the help and resources you need to become healthier and addiction-free.